sushmachanati/about-me/README.md

 1.Gitdesktop : It is designed to simplify all processes and workflow in your GitHub.

 2.TortoiseGit:  It manages files over time.
 Files are stored in a local repository.

-3.Google Chrome:It is a free web browser developed, used for accessing web pages on the internet.
+3.Google Chrome: It is a free web browser developed, used for accessing web pages on the internet.

-4.[Visual Studio](https://visualstudio.microsoft.com/) :It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.
+4.[Visual Studio](https://visualstudio.microsoft.com/) : It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.

-5.[Github](https://github.com/) :It is used to work collaboratively with other people around the world, plan your projects and track your work.
+5.[Github](https://github.com/) : It is used to work collaboratively with other people around the world, plan your projects and track your work.

-6.[MarkDown](https://www.markdownguide.org/cheat-sheet/) :It used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor
+6.[MarkDown](https://www.markdownguide.org/cheat-sheet/) : It used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor

 ##  Recommended Resources